 - Supervised projects

-In final year, all students take a double module which provides the opportunity to specialise in a chosen area such as film production and work collaboratively on a film project, to be screened publicly at the end of the semester.
+In their final year, all students take a double weighted module which provides the opportunity to specialise in a chosen area of moving image production and work collaboratively on a project, to be screened at the end of the semester.
 You will receive support from a supervisor who will guide you and provide feedback.

 How you are assessed will vary according to the learning objectives of each module.
 Assessments may be in the form of essays, learning journals, short films, group projects, video essays, critical reviews, textual analysis or independent projects.